 Infection control best practices ensure medical staff stay healthy so they can continue doing what they do best — deliver high-quality healthcare.
 During a pandemic or widespread outbreak, working in a hospital puts nurses and other frontline workers at great personal risk of exposure.
 Infection control nurses help mitigate that risk.

-Although a master’s in nursing (MSN) exceeds the minimum education requirement to become an infection control nurse, it can be an ideal educational path for those interested in taking on this challenging role.
+Although a MSN degree online exceeds the minimum education requirement to become an infection control nurse, it can be an ideal educational path for those interested in taking on this challenging role.
 An advanced degree can also open other career opportunities in healthcare leadership.

 Learning the role’s duties and responsibilities, how to become an infection control nurse, and the profession’s salary ranges, can help you decide if it’s the right path for you.